hhvm/user-documentation/guides/hack/21-XHP/16-extending.md

 attributes to be set in other ways (e.g., `setAttribute`), not all problems can be caught by the typechecker, and an `XHPInvalidAttributeException` will be thrown at runtime instead in those cases.

-The [`->:` operator](../expressions-and-operators/XHP-attribute-spread.md) can be used to retrieve the value of an attribute, and Hack will understand it's type.
+The `->:` operator can be used to retrieve the value of an attribute.

 ### Required Attributes